lkesteloot/trs80/packages/z80-asm/README.md

 # z80-asm

-This is a Z80 assembler IDE written in TypeScript.
+This is a Z80 assembler library written in TypeScript.

 # License